 A money market account is an interest-bearing account at a bank or credit union.
 Similar to a checking account, money market accounts come with checkbooks and debit card privileges.

-However, these accounts aren’t as flexible as a checking account, and each bank may impose its own restrictions.
+However, these accounts aren’t as flexible as checking accounts and each bank may impose its own restrictions.
 They’ll also typically have lower interest rates than CDs.

 CDs are a great way to maximize your money if you’re not going to be touching it for a short period of time.
 And with CD ladders, you can reduce your risk by having money mature more often while still taking advantage of high APYs on longer terms.